Noodling: In popular culture

-Noodling is just one name used for fishing with your hands or feet, but there are other names for it that are derived from different cultures.
+"Noodling" is one name used for fishing with one's hands or feet, but there are other names for it that are derived from different cultures.
 The activity is most common in the southern and midwestern United States.

-The sport of noodling in popular culture has been featured or referred to in various television programs, including Late Night with David Letterman (1989), Okie Noodling, which was televised in two-parts on PBS (2001), Dirty Jobs on the Discovery Channel (2003), River Monsters on Animal Planet (2012), and Mudcats (2012) on the History Channel.
+It has been featured or referred to in various television programs, including Late Night with David Letterman (1989), Okie Noodling, which was televised in two-parts on PBS (2001), Dirty Jobs on the Discovery Channel (2003), River Monsters on Animal Planet (2012), and Mudcats (2012) on the History Channel.
 It also received media attention in the American sitcom Cougar Town, and in the animated sitcoms, King of the Hill episode "The Redneck on Rainey Street", and the 12th episode of Ben 10: Omniverse, "Gone Fishin".
 An episode of Bon Appétits YouTube series titled "It's Alive" (2019) featured Brad Leone and Matty Matheson noodling.

 Noodling was also featured in the 2009 movie Leaves of Grass with Keri Russell as a noodler, in the 2009 film Fish Tank, and in the 2016 movie Deepwater Horizon.

 The Noodler's brand of fountain pen ink was named in reference to noodling, described as "a southern sport that attempts to equalize the struggle between man and animal in the quest for a sense of fair play", and included bottles of ink with images of catfish on the label.